mrward/mrward.github.com/source/_posts/2017-02-25-PowerShellSupportInXamarinStudio.markdown

 ## Breakpoints

-Breakpoint conditions should use PowerShell syntax and not C# syntax even though the Edit Breakpoint dialog says to use a C# boolean expression.
+Breakpoint conditions should use PowerShell syntax and not C# syntax.
+The Edit Breakpoint dialog says to use a C# boolean expression which is incorrect.

 {% img /images/blog/PowerShellSupportInXamarinStudio/EditBreakpointDialog.png 'PowerShell breakpoint condition in Edit Breakpoint dialog' 'PowerShell breakpoint condition in Edit Breakpoint dialog' %}